careerbuilder/DataScienceAPIDocumentation/SemanticSearchV2.md

 -	language (optional) : two letter language code followed by underscore, followed by two letter country code.
 Determines the language in which enrichments are returned.
 Required to use personalized overrides.
 Defaults to en_us.
 Currently, allowed values are en_us, en_gb, fr_fr, de_de, and nl_nl.
 -	user_id (optional) : user id for which to look up personalized overrides.
 Defaults to null.
 -	relationships_threshold : the mimimum weight for a relationship entry to be added as enrichment.
 Can be used to prune the result size.
 Defaults to 0.5.
 Allowed values are any number between 0 and 1.
--	document (required) : the binary document to parse as base64 encoded string (according to RFC 3548/4648).
+-	document (required) : base64 encoded string of the document to be parsed.
 -	type (required) : the type of the document.
 Acceptable values are "JOB" and "RESUME".
 -	job_title (optional, only valid when type is JOB) : a pre-defined job title which overrides the job_title field extracted from a job document.
 Note that the job_title field will also be cleaned.
 -	location (optional, only valid when type is JOB): a pre-defined location which overrides the location extracted from a job document.